 Hello!
 My name’s Paul and I make brilliant climate-positive AR Filters for Instagram, Facebook, Snapchat and TikTok.
 Brands we've worked with include the NBA, Beats by Dre, ESPN, Hitachi, Nissan, FIFA, Marks & Spencer, Gorillaz, Mclaren, various charities and music artists.
 You can try some of them at www.gloam.io.

-The recent comments from Apple CEO Tim Cook that 'AR will change everything' has brands immediately thinking about how they can create their own Augmented Reality campaign.
-Instagram Filters and other AR social lenses are predicted to generate $13bn (£10bn) in ad revenue for brands by 2022.
-You can increase your reach and use of your Instagram AR Filter with new AR Facebook Ads, influencer outreach and user competitions.
+Apple CEO Tim Cook's comments that 'AR will change everything' has brands immediately thinking about how they can create their own Augmented Reality campaign.
+Instagram Filters and other AR social lenses are predicted to generate $13bn (£10bn) in ad revenue for brands in 2023.
+You can increase your reach and use of your Instagram AR Filter with new AR Ads on Instagram, influencer outreach and user competitions.
 And use Facebook Pixels to increase and track conversions on your website due to your AR Filter.

 What is Augmented Reality (AR) and why create a branded AR Filter on Instagram?

 Augmented Reality (AR) filters are an interactive experience where digital images are superimposed into the real world.
 AR Filters work with your device's front and back camera, adding a layer of imagery in the foreground or background of your image.
 With over 500m monthly-active users Instagram is the most popular Augmented Reality platform.

 The comment from Apple CEO Tim Cook that 'AR will change everything', has brands immediately thinking about how they can create their own Augmented Reality [AR] campaign.
 And now they can - easily, fast and cost-effectively with Instagram Filters.